 Ximene Trencavel – 23rd September 1355

-They thanked the manager for his advice and after he had departed studied the marquetry map in greater detail.
+They thanked Maurice for his advice and after he had departed studied the marquetry map in greater detail.
 John crouched down and crooked his neck so that he was looking across the marquetry map.

 ‘We have walked up and down the valley leading to the training ground and ridden to the mountains beyond so many times.
 I can identify the mountains, the valley and finally the position of the Château itself.
 Look there, that is the training ground, there is Château Mazerou itself and St Ferriol on the hill above it.’

-Ximene also crouched and edged John out of the way.’Yes,yes, I see what you mean.
-The marquetry is incredibly accurate, looked at from this angle the hills look exactly as they are when we are out riding.’
+Ximene also crouched and edged John out of the way.
+‘Yes, yes, I see what you mean.
+The map is incredibly accurate, looked at from this angle the hills look exactly as they are when we are out riding.’

 They were pushing against each other to get the best view.
 John moved to one side and then stood up.
-‘It would be better to get this map horizontal on a table top, preferably in daylight’
+‘It would be better to get this map to somewhere there is better light.

 John examined the marquetry and decided it was a substantial structure its own right, attached to the cupboard door.
 He went down to the tackle store and found a long curved bar with a chiselled edge at one end.
-He believed it could be some sort of a farriers tool for attending to the hooves of horses.
 It was the ideal tool for the purpose.

 Starting very cautiously he was able to prise the map away from the cupboard door.
 What they then lifted down was heavy, large and difficult to handle.
 Nevertheless, they managed to get it to the upper room.

 Whilst lifting the map up the stairs John noticed some writing on the back of the board.
 He told Ximene about his discovery.
 They leaned the map against the wall.
 On vellum glued to the back of the board, there seemed to be a title and at least two sentences beneath.
 They were indistinct and in a language John did not recognise.